Bible Definitions Shed Light On God’s Word!

 Salvation:

 The belief is that humans require deliverance due to the problem of sin.
-For Christians, the death and resurrection of Jesus will allow individuals to be forgiven of sin and therefore saved.
-Salvation also is often associated with receiving admission into heaven.
+For Christians, the death and resurrection of Jesus will allow individuals to be forgiven of sin and, therefore, saved.
+Salvation is also often associated with receiving admission into heaven.

 Satan:

 A malevolent figure in the Abrahamic religions, including Judaism, Christianity, and Islam.
-Satan often is interpreted as an angelic being in the Hebrew scriptures.
+Satan is often interpreted as an angelic being in the Hebrew scriptures.
 In the New Testament, Satan is the enemy of God who challenges Jesus in the desert.
 Satan is identified with Iblis, chief of the devils’ legion, who leads humanity astray in Islam.
 It is important to note that Satan’s portrayal as a horned being with cloven hoofs and a tail appears in the Middle Ages, ascribed by the European populace to ancient fertility spirits, such as the Greek God Pan.

 Seven Deadly Sins: